Left4DevOps/l4d2-docker/README.md

 e.g. If your server was in Europe - `docker run -e REGION=3`...

 ### STEAM_GROUP
 Make your server easier to join by providing the ID of your Steam Group as shown on the admin page.
+You can also set `STEAM_GROUP_EXCLUSIVE=true` to reduce the chances of your server being used by other people.

 ### RCON_PASSWORD
 If you would like to remote control the server without using SourceMod, set an RCON password using the `RCON_PASSWORD` environment variable.
 Once you are connected to the server, use the developer console to set `rcon_password` and then `rcon`.